Pasu4/animdustry/README.md

 ## API Calls

 API calls are JSON objects that are used to call a function within the game.
 What function is called is determined by its `type` field.
+If the type field contains a function that does not exist, it is ignored (e.g. `{"type": "Comment"}`).
 Parameters are also passed as JSON fields.
 An example for an API call for drawing a spinning regular pentagon:

 ```json
 {"type": "DrawPoly", "pos": "basePos", "sides": 5, "radius": 5.5, "stroke": 1.0, "color": "colorAccent", "rotation": "rad(fau_time * 90)"}